rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Blood gas content regulation/Control of heartbeat.md

 **Process**:
 //TODO images + process text

-1. SA node generates electrical impulses, which spread rapidly through the walls of both atria, causing both atria to contract at the same time.The inner walls of the ventricles contain specialized conducting fibres which spread the electrical impulses.
+1. SA node generates electrical impulses, which spread rapidly through the walls of both atria, causing both atria to contract at the same time.
+The inner walls of the ventricles contain specialized conducting fibres which spread the electrical impulses.
 2. The electrical impulses pass to the AV node (a relay point) between the right atrium and the right ventricle.
 The electrical impulses are delayed for ~0.1 second to allow time for the ventricles to fill with blood.
 3. AV node relays the electrical impulses along the septum to the base of the ventricles through the bundle of His (specialized muscle fibres).
 4. The inner walls of the ventricles contain specialized conducting fibres which spread the electrical impulses.
 As the electrical impulses spread upwards through the wall of the ventricles, the ventricles contract from the bottom up to squeeze blood upwards into the aorta and pulmonary arteries.